chrisgilmerproj/krater/README.md

 # Krater

-This is a small api for wine lovers
+This is an app for rating wine written in django

 # Installation